Leo Fender: The History and Legacy of the Man Behind the Guitars

 Following high school, Leo went on to study accounting for 2 years at the local Fullerton Junior College, graduating right as the Great Depression really started to grip the world’s economy.

-Like so many post-recession grads of today, he was at first only able to find work totally unrelated to his degree and wound up driving a delivery truck for a while.
-This was followed by a few different accounting jobs, all of which he was laid off from.
+Like many post-recession grads throughout history, Leo was at first only able to find work totally unrelated to his degree and wound up driving a delivery truck.
+This was followed by a few different accounting jobs, all of which he was eventually laid off from.

 However, Leo did have a few bright spots during the early 30s.
 For one, he met and married Esther Klosky.
-Also, Fender had never left the electronics alone.
-He’d continued running repairs in his home shop and had started to design and build his own PA systems to rent to dance halls.
+Also, Fender had never left electronics alone, continuing to run repairs in his home shop.
+He'd also started to design and build his own PA systems to rent out to dance halls.

 The First Fender Companies

-This partnership only lasted a few years, after which Leo renamed the company first as Fender Manufacturing, settling on Fender Electric Instrument Co. in 1947.
+This partnership only lasted a few years, after which Leo renamed the company first as Fender Manufacturing before eventually settling on Fender Electric Instrument Co. in 1947.

 Dawn of a New Age

-The newly established Fender Electric Instrument Co. dabbled in lap steels and amplifiers, producing between ‘46 and 48’ the original Fender amp lineup: the Princeton, the Deluxe, and the Professional, a.k.a., the Woodies.
-The Professional was particularly noted as an amp of high-quality, pumping out 25-watts of tube power compared to the typical 15-watt max of the time.
+The newly established Fender Electric Instrument Co. dabbled in lap steels and amplifiers, producing between ‘46 and 48’ the original Fender amp lineup: the Princeton, the Deluxe, and the Professional, a.k.a., "the Woodies."
+The Professional was particularly noted as an amp of the highest quality, pumping out 25-watts of tube power compared to the typical 15-watt max of the time.

-Despite these innovations, success was still modest at best.
+Despite these innovations, FEIC's success was modest at best.
 But something great was on the horizon, something Leo had been piecing together in his head since guitarists first began visiting his shop.

 Leo had been tuned in to music, quite literally, since he first started his teenage radio repairs.
 Once he began designing amps and guitars, he paid close attention to the feedback from the local scene.
 Music was changing—big bands were fading while smaller, guitar-focused groups were on the rise.
 Yet the electric guitars of the time, both the lap steels and the popular Gibson archtops, left something to be desired.
 Cumbersome, prone to squealing, clunky U-shaped necks—lead guitarists listed their woes to Fender, and Leo listened.